-The site was subject to a previous PPS, 4-08002 (PGCPB Resolution No. 09-93), approved on June 4, 2009.
-That PPS covers 482.57 acres and approved 1,352 lots and 211 parcels for development of 172 single-family detached dwelling units, 1,711 attached dwelling units (including townhouses and other attached unit types such as two over twos and triplexes), 2,473 multifamily dwelling units, 1,400,000 square feet of commercial retail, and 4,500,000 square feet of commercial office.
-The subject PPS supersedes 4-08002 for the 9.38 acres covered only.
+The site is subject to a previous PPS, 4-08002 (PGCPB Resolution No. 09-93), approved on June 4, 2009.
+This PPS covers 482.57 acres and approved 1,352 lots and 211 parcels for development of 172 single-family detached dwelling units, 1,711 attached dwelling units (including townhouses and other attached unit types such as two over twos and triplexes), 2,473 multifamily dwelling units, 1,400,000 square feet of commercial retail, and 4,500,000 square feet of commercial office.
+The subject PPS will supersede 4-08002 for the 9.38 acres covered only.
 PPS 4-08002 was approved subject to 54 conditions.
-Previous conditions of approval from 4-08002, which are still outstanding and pertinent to the subject site, are carried forward to the subject PPS with appropriate modifications.
+Previous conditions of approval from 4-08002, which are still outstanding and pertinent to the subject site, will be carried forward to the subject PPS with appropriate modifications.

-The following conditions of 4-08002 merit additional discussion not covered elsewhere in this resolution:
+The following conditions of 4-08002 merit additional discussion not covered elsewhere in this technical staff report: